Mexican Americans: History

 In 1900, there were slightly more than 500,000 Hispanics of Mexican Descent living in New Mexico, Arizona, Nevada, Colorado, California, and Texas.
 Most were Mestizo Mexican Americans of Spanish and Indigenous descent, Spanish settlers, other Hispanicized European settlers who settled in the Southwest during Spanish colonial times, as well as local and Mexican Amerindians.

-As early as 1813, some of the Tejanos who colonized Texas in the Spanish Colonial Period established a government in Texas that desired independence from Spanish-ruled Mexico.
+As early as 1813, some of the Tejanos who colonized Texas in the Spanish Colonial Period established a government in San Antonio, Texas, that desired independence from Spanish-ruled Mexico.
 In those days, there was no concept of identity as Mexican.
 Many Mexicans were more loyal to their states/provinces than to their country as a whole, which was a Viceroyalty and part of Spain.
 This was particularly true in frontier regions such as Zacatecas, Texas, Yucatán, Oaxaca, New Mexico, etc.

 As shown by the writings of colonial Tejanos such as Antonio Menchaca, the Texas Revolution was initially a colonial Tejano cause.
 Mexico encouraged immigration from the United States to settle east Texas and, by 1831, English-speaking settlers outnumbered Tejanos ten to one in the region.
 Both groups were settled mostly in the eastern part of the territory.
 The Mexican government became concerned about the increasing volume of Anglo-American immigration and restricted the number of settlers from the United States allowed to enter Texas.
+As researcher Jorge Majfud explains in The Wild Frontier: 200 Years of Anglo-Saxon Fanaticism in Latin America, the core of the conflict lay not in cultural differences (which did not prevent the United States from seizing the western states), but in slavery—which Mexico had outlawed.

 Consistent with its abolition of slavery, the Mexican government banned slavery within the state, which angered American slave owners.
 The American settlers, along with many of the Tejano, rebelled against the centralized authority of Mexico City and the Santa Anna regime, while other Tejano remained loyal to Mexico, and still others were neutral.

 Author John P. Schmal wrote of the effect Texas independence had on the Tejano community: